Celebration and Thanksgiving

 Click on an image to view larger.

-The original idea of the celebration was to gather together and be thankful for the year’s harvest, Baker explained.
+One intent of the celebration was to gather together and be thankful for the year’s harvest, Baker explained.

 “There would be a ceremony, there would be dancing, there would be gatherings of people from village to village, coming together just like what you see today,” she said.